Embed This Data

 - -1.1% growth

 - Inflation (CPI):

 - FDI Inflow:

-Corruption, while less extensive than in some other Central European countries, remains a problem in Slovenia, usually taking the form of conflicts of interest and contracting links between government officials and private businesses.
-The judicial framework remains vulnerable to political interference.
-Private property rights are constitutionally guaranteed, but the courts are inadequately staffed and slow.
+Corruption, while less extensive than in some other Central European countries, remains a problem, usually involving conflicts of interest and contracting links between government officials and private businesses.
+The judicial system is sound and transparent but remains comparatively inefficient, understaffed, and plagued by a large case backlog.
+Private property rights are constitutionally guaranteed, but enforcement is slow.

-The top individual income tax rate has risen to 50 percent, and the top corporate tax rate has fallen to 16 percent as the government deals with fallout from the eurozone crisis.
-Other taxes include a value-added tax (VAT) and a property transfer tax.
-The overall tax burden equals 36.8 percent of gross domestic income.
-Public expenditures equal 51 percent of GDP.
-Public debt is equivalent to about 50 percent of gross domestic income.
+Slovenia’s top individual income tax rate is 50 percent, and its corporate tax rate has increased to 17 percent.
+Other taxes include a value-added tax and a property transfer tax.
+The overall tax burden equals 37.4 percent of the domestic economy.
+Public expenditures amount to 59.4 percent of domestic income, and government debt is equal to 73 percent of GDP.

 The overall regulatory framework has undergone a series of reforms aimed at facilitating entrepreneurial activity, but the pace of reform has slowed.
 A labor market reform in 2013 has reduced the costs of hiring and layoffs.
 The IMF urged the government to cut numerous subsidies and transfers, but renewable energy subsidies were increased by over 30 percent.

 EU members have a 1.0 percent average tariff rate.
 Although some non-tariff barriers exist, the EU is relatively open to external trade.
 Slovenia generally treats foreign and domestic investors equally.
 With economic stagnation continuing, nonperforming loans have increased and undermine overall banking soundness.
 The state continues to retain ownership in the banking sector.